zsoltibaba37/pic2html/README.md

 # pic2html_all_folder
 This script use the pic2html script.

 The difference is that it runs in all subdirectories.
-This script use folder.txt.
+This script use "folder.txt".

+The "S" character is the separator.
+Find the dxf file name after the "S" character.

-Before run this script, create a folder.txt.
+Before you start the script, create the "folder.txt" file, based on the example.
 #### How to execute the script
 ```sh
 $ chmod +x pic2html_all_folder